UU-ER/AdOpT-NET0/joss_submission/paper.md

 The tool was developed to assist researchers and students interested in energy system modeling.
 It combines 5+ years of research and is inspired by a closed-source MATLAB version of the model.
-It also relies on open-source packages, mainly Pyomo, pvlib and tsam [@bynum2021pyomo; @Anderson2023pvlib;@Hoffmann2022tsam].
+It also relies on open-source packages, mainly Pyomo, pvlib, and tsam [@bynum2021pyomo; @Anderson2023pvlib;@Hoffmann2022tsam].
 Multiple detailed technology models, time aggregation methods, solving heuristics, and general improvements were added to form the present Python